Have you heard what some savvy authors are doing to build excitement and attract readers to their upcoming books?

 Self-published author Brittany Geragotelis began distributing Life’s a Witch, the first volume of her young adult paranormal trilogy in 2011 for free on Wattpad, a social reading website.
 A startling 18 million readers tapped the tale of Hadley Bishop, a teenager with “magic in her blood”.
 That caught the attention of the folks at Simon and Schuster, who evidently loved the story about the teenage descendant of the first woman hung during the Salem witch trials.
 By 2012, S&S had made Geragotelis a six-figure publishing deal that she didn’t refuse.

 As a marketing strategy to launch the digital and print editions, Simon and Schuster released three e-book mini prequels.
 Whilst many would look to other options in the world of marketing, such as SEO (like that https://www.clickslice.co.uk/seo-consultant-london/ offers), this is a unique method to push into their target audience directly.
 Excerpts are also available free on FaceBook, and the New York Times published one on July 19th of this year.
-Other publishers and small businesses might want to look at strategies like those from Tatango involving sms messaging as a way to reach out to, acquire, and retain customers.
+Other publishers and small businesses might want to look at strategies like those from Tatango involving SMS messaging as a way to reach out to, acquire, and retain customers.
+Besides SMS marketing, publishers and small businesses can also try video marketing.
+By using video testimonials or animated videos, it could be possible for entrepreneurs to increase their visibility and gain credibility.
+However, to ensure the proper implementation of this marketing technique, business owners might need to contact firms (like ASL Productions) that have a skilled video production team.

-Another example of a prequel marketing strategy is Rogue, a thriller by Mark Sullivan.
+Anyway, coming back to the topic of prequel marketing strategy, one of the examples of this technique is, Rogue, a thriller by Mark Sullivan.
 Three months before the publication of the digital and print editions of the book, Sullivan’s publisher Minotaur (an imprint of St. Martin’s Press/Macmillan) released three digital short stories with the backstory of how the Rogue’s hero grew up as a teenager in Argentina and later trained as a US Special Forces expert in unconventional warfare.

 Repurposing material for a prequel